Close Menu

 How a RAG System Works Step by Step

-The process begins with a natural language question such as:
+The process begins when a user asks a natural language question within an application.
+Common enterprise examples include:

 • “What is the approval workflow for purchase requisitions?”